 I can't resist including this picture of a rowan tree (ryabinushka) in Moscow with its lovely red berries.
 Rowans, silver birches and spruce are wonderfully distinctive to Russian nature.

-of European rather than Russian architecture, reflecting Peter the Great's desire for a "window on the West".
+St Petersburg, founded in 1703 and the capital from 1712 to 1918, is full of European rather than Russian architecture, reflecting Peter the Great's desire for a "window on the West".
 The city's main cathedral, St Isaac's, is monumental both inside and out.

 St Isaac's Cathedral - a symphony in stone and marble